 The Damage Forrest Galante Has Done to Conservation Biology

-Indeed it seems that this connection was prophetic, as if he was earmarked for discoveries, firsts and records1.
+Indeed, it seems that this connection was prophetic, as if he was earmarked for discoveries, firsts and records1.
 According to the About page [archived version] on his website:

 "At age 14, Galante was the youngest person to ever lead an international canoe safari down the Zambezi River."

-Forrest Galante’s first television foray as co-host was a one-off documentary aired in 2016 in search of the thylacine or Tasmanian tiger (Thylacinus cynocephalus) in Tasmania, called Extinct or Alive: Tasmanian Tiger.
-It evidently was the inspiration for the title of his most well known television project, ‘Extinct or Alive’.
-However, my good friend Mike Williams2 reminds me that one scene from that documentary has Galante interviewing a descendent of a man who shot a thylacine in the 1950’s and shows Galante a photo as proof.
-The problem is that this is actually one of a series of photos taken in May 1930 depicting the thylacine shot by Wilf Batty on his family’s property at Mawbanna.
-The last ever wild killed specimen.
-The fact that Galante does not pick up on this is disconcerting as it comprises one of the most famous series of photos of one of the most famous recently extinct species.
-And one which he evidently has a special interest in.
+Forrest Galante’s first public foray into putatively extinct species was not a published piece of research, but as a co-host of a one-off documentary aired in 2016 in search of the thylacine or Tasmanian tiger (Thylacinus cynocephalus) in Tasmania, called 'Extinct or Alive: Tasmanian Tiger'.
+It was evidently the inspiration for the title of his most well known television project, ‘Extinct or Alive’ (2018-2021).
+Mike Williams2 reminds me that one scene from the documentary has Galante interviewing a descendent of a man who shot a thylacine in the 1950’s and shows Galante a photo as proof.
+But this photo is actually one of a series taken in May 1930 depicting the thylacine shot by Wilf Batty on his family’s property at Mawbanna in Tasmania's north-west, the last known wild killed specimen.
+The fact that Galante does not pick up on this is disconcerting as it comprises one of the most famous series of photos of one of the most famous recently extinct species, and one which he evidently has a special interest in.

-He also makes several basic errors in his two appearances on Joe Rogan’s podcast (technically, 'The Joe Rogan Experience (JRE) podcast') (episodes #1240 and #1403), such as stating that the leopard (Panthera pardus) is larger than the jaguar (Panthera onca) (episode #1240, roughly 40:00 into the conversation).
+Someone who is not a professional biologist can of course still make a significant contribution to biology, and the practical nature of the subject means its history is stuffed with self-taught individuals who have made major contributions.
+The rediscovery of a species is a clear example.
+So someone like Galante who has a bachelor's degree in biology is at a distinct advantage over those who never even attended university/college, and thus is very well placed to be such a contributor.
+Yet, far from displaying a deep level of knowledge regarding his speciality (large animals), he consistently makes basic errors.
+By way of just a few of the many examples from his various appearances on Joe Rogan's podcast, he states that the leopard (Panthera pardus) is larger than the jaguar (Panthera onca) (episode #1240, roughly 40:00 into the conversation).
 In reality the relationship is precisely the opposite, with the Jaguar being the third largest big cat in the world (Rabinowitz, 2005).
 He also strongly implies that since tortoises cannot swim large distances, inter-island travel is impossible (episode #1403, 1:05:50 into the conversation).
-In reality it is well known that giant tortoises float (Patterson, 1973), and can even be found hundreds of kilometres from their home (e.g. Gerlach et al., 2006).
-And while their travel direction is thus contingent upon currents, such nuance is superfluous to the point, since he wholesale rejects the potential for inter-island travel.
+In reality, it is well known that giant tortoises float (Patterson, 1973), and can even be found hundreds of kilometres from their home (e.g. Gerlach et al., 2006).
+And while their travel direction is thus contingent upon currents, the potential for inter-island travel is certainly there.
+But Forrest's third appearance on the podcast contains his biggest factual errors to date.
+For example, within the first 45 seconds of the following video:

 Forrest clearly claims that 1) the facial tumour disease in question is shared by "a lot of the animals" in Tasmania and thus is not limited to the Tasmanian devil (Sarcophilus harrisii), 2) it is herpes, and 3) it is due to an overabundance of prey, at least in the case of the Tasmanian devil.
 In reality, the disease is a transmissible cancer called Devil Facial Tumour Disease (DFTD) and first arose via a tumour in a female devil between 1977 and 1987 in north-east Tasmania (Patton et al., 2020; Jones, 2023 and references therein; Woods, 2023 and references therein).
-It is certainly not herpes, it has not been reported in any other Tasmanian animal, and it is not due to the absence of the thylacine or overabundance of prey or both.
-It is transferred through the species' tendency to bite each other on the face, or rather both strains of DFTD since a second strasin (DFTD2) arose in 2014 (Jones, 2023; Woods, 2023).
+It is certainly not herpes, it has not been reported in any other native Tasmanian animal, and it is not due to the absence of the thylacine or overabundance of prey or both.
+It is transferred through the species' tendency to bite each other on the face, or rather both strains of DFTD, since a second strain (DFTD2) sadly arose in 2014 (Jones, 2023; Woods, 2023).

 He also claims that the Reticulated python (Broghammerus reticulatus) is the heaviest snake in the world, while the Anaconda (presumably, the Green anaconda (Eunectes murinus)) is the longest (starts at 6:58 in the below video).

-Reliable measurements for both species are scarce in comparison to exaggerated and unverified claims, but it is generally accepted that the Reticulated python is the longest snake, while the more massive Green anaconda is significantly heavier.
+Reliable measurements for both species are scarce in comparison to exaggerated and unverified claims, but it is generally accepted that the Reticulated python (Broghammerus reticulatus) is the longest snake, while the more massive Green anaconda (Eunectes murinus) is significantly heavier.
 The longest reliably measured wild Reticulated python was 6.95m long, and weighed 59kg after not eating for an estimated 3 months (Fredriksson, 2005).
 While the longest of 780 wild Green anacondas was 5.21m, and the heaviest was 97.5kg (Rivas, 2000:Table 3-1).

 Extinct or Alive?
 Episodes in the Forrest Galante Saga